ecamp/hal-json-vuex/README.md

 # hal-json-vuex

-A module to access [HAL JSON](https://tools.ietf.org/html/draft-kelly-json-hal-08) data from an API, using a [Vuex](https://vuex.vuejs.org) store, restructured to make life easier.
+A package to access [HAL JSON](https://tools.ietf.org/html/draft-kelly-json-hal-08) data from an API, using a [Vuex](https://vuex.vuejs.org) store, restructured to make life easier.

 With this plugin, you can use your HAL JSON API in a fluid way:
 ```js